Omurice: Similar dishes

+The original Nasi Goreng Pattaya from Malaysia.

-A similar dish in Southeast Asia, especially in Malaysia, Indonesia, and Singapore is called nasi goreng pattaya.
+A similar dish in Southeast Asia, especially in Malaysia, Thailand and Singapore is called nasi goreng pattaya.
 It is a fried rice dish, covering chicken fried rice in thin fried egg or omelet.

 In popular culture

 A new kind of omurice was developed for the 1985 comedy film Tampopo in collaboration with Taimeiken, a famous restaurant in Nihonbashi.
 This version has the rice covered with a half-cooked omelet, which is cut open to spread and cover the rice.
 This version has become so popular that it is the restaurant standard now.
 Home cooks typically cook a thin omelet completely and then place it over the seasoned rice and decorate it with ketchup.

 Homestyle omurice is a frequent item on maid café menus since the addition of ketchup allows a maid to decorate the meal easily at the table as a form of service.

 In the 2020s, clips of chefs preparing omurice often went viral on social media, leading to an increased international interest in the dish.